sourmash-bio/sourmash/doc/command-line.md

 ### `sourmash signature overlap` - detailed comparison of two signatures' overlap

 Display a detailed comparison of two signatures.
-This computes the Jaccard similarity (as in `sourmash compare` or `sourmash search`) and the Jaccard containment in both directions (as with `--containment`).
+This calculates the Jaccard similarity (as in `sourmash compare` or `sourmash search`) and the Jaccard containment in both directions (as with `--containment`).
 It also displays the number of hash values in the union and